owodolab/py-graspi/notebook/kaggle/README.md

 # kaggle_PyGraspi
-Notebook made in Kaggle that will be used in binder for easy access and iteractivity.
+Notebook made in Kaggle that will be used in binder for easy access and interactivity.